Divorce Resolution Options in NJ and NY

 Attorney Settlement Negotiation

 Cooperative settlement is a peaceful approach in which each party finds an attorney who will work directly with the other party’s attorney to reach an agreement and resolve the dispute.
 In this scenario, the parties never speak with each other or the other’s attorney.
 The attorneys are there as the sole advocates for their clients.

 This approach is used by those parties who find it easier to speak up for their needs and interests using an attorney advocate to work with their spouse’s attorney advocate in the context of constructive settlement negotiations.
 Unlike traditional negotiation in which each side views the other as an “adversary” to conquer, constructive settlement negotiation consists of joint problem-solving and respects for each side’s needs, interests and priorities above “winning”.

 In a litigated divorce, each spouse hires an attorney to fight his/her case in an adversarial way.
 A couple goes before a judge only when the attorneys cannot reach a settlement.
-98% of divorce cases end in settlement without a judge but if a couple does go to court, each side has an attorney represent them and a battle ensues.
+99% of divorce cases end in settlement without a judge but if a couple does go to court, each side has an attorney represent them and a battle ensues.
 This is a high-conflict way to divorce and can break up a family and harm the children.
-Court also takes away a couple’s freedom to make the choices they feel are right for their family and gives that privilege solely to the judge.
+Court also takes away a couple’s freedom to make the choices they feel are right for their family and transfers that power to the judge.

-Every couple is unique and their divorce is going to be unique as well.
+Every couple is unique and their divorce is going to be unique.
 The specifics of your case are going to determine which method is right for you.
-We believe that there is a peaceful process that can work for a couple 99% of the time, therefore we will not represent you in an adversarial divorce but we would be happy to represent you in a peaceful and constructive process.
+We believe that there is a peaceful process that can work for a couple 99% of the time, therefore, we will not represent you in an adversarial divorce but we would be happy to represent you in a peaceful and constructive process.